Cycle from the 45th parallel to the 31st in one event!

 This will be our largest climbing day so far as we leave Sapporo heading into the Kimobetsu foothills up over the 837m Nakayama Pass.
 We spend the night along the placid Lake Toyako; known for its many hot springs.

-Today we take a coastal route that winds us around Uchiura Bay where we’ll have a clear view of the active volcano Mount Komagatake that dominates the skyline of our destination, the small seaside town of Mori.
+Today we take a coastal route that winds us around Uchiura Bay where we’ll have a clear view of the active volcano Mount Komagatake that dominates the skyline of our destination, the shores of Lake Konuma in the Onuma Quasi-National Park.

-8 – 48 km: Mori to Hakodateko FERRY – Aomori
+Day 8 – 34 km: Onuma to Hakodateko FERRY – Aomori

-After leaving Mori, we head to the ferry port at Hakodateko across the hilly Kameda Peninsula.
-Despite the peninsula’s topography, this short route is relative flat, because the roads cut through the hills giving us a seemingly endless number of tunnels to pass through.
+After leaving Onuma, we head to the ferry port at Hakodateko across the hilly Kameda Peninsula.
+We crest the peninsula at the 568m Nanaedake Pass.
 We take the 4-hour ferry ride to Aomori on the northern coast of Honshu.
 Aomori sits at the base of the massive Aomori Bay and enjoys one of the highest snowfall records on Earth.

 Today is our first of 10 cycling days on Honshu.
 Our route out of Aomori is one of my favorite stretches of road in Japan.
 After only a few kilometers from the city center, we slowly wind upwards through some of the best cycling so far.
 Near our first summit we will stop at one of the courtesy roadside tea stands and take a break before our next section of climbs.
 The views along this road are breathtaking.
 The descent takes us deep into wooded parklands as we cycle through miles of dappled shade.
 We end at Lake Towada after an exhilarating day with over 72 km’s and 1800 meters of climbing on beautiful scenic roads.

 We leave earlier than normal today to climb out of Towada-ko as we work our legs winding upward through the seemingly endless hills of northern Honshu.
-This will be one of our biggest days on the bike with over 135km, and 1300mt of climbing.
+This will be one of our biggest days on the bike with over 135km, and 1900mt of climbing.
 We end in the ancient castle town of Kakunodate.
 Our plan is to arrive early enough to walk through the historic Samurai Village before dinner.
-Today is Japan’s National Respect for the Aged Day… so be nice to everyone over 60!

 The first half of today’s route takes us west to the coast by way of small rural roads with a few climbs, but mostly through a patchwork of farms and connected river valleys.
 The second half of the day is a flat coastal ride that meanders along the adjacent foothills that fall steeply into the sea.
-Our destination is the small town of Sakata, the “city of rice”; know for its old rice storehouses.
+Our destination is the small town of Sakata, the “”city of rice””; know for its old rice storehouses.
 Today we pedal over 135km, but with little climbing overall.
+We stay at the delightful Wakaba Ryokan.

 Our ride to Murakami follows the coastal road passing fishing ports on a flat, easy day of cycling.
 Murakami is known for its salmon, which can be seen hanging from many local shops, and even the train station!

-Today is a rest day where we board the train for Nagano.
-Most of this trip will be on the Shinkansen bullet train as it quietly travels at speeds up to 300km/hr.
+Today is a rest day where we transfer to Nagano.
 We’ll have plenty of time in Nagano to visit its famous Zenkō-ji, a 7th-century Buddhist temple that overlooks the city.

 It doesn’t take long cycling out of Nagano to understand why it was home of the 1998 Winter Olympics.
 The hills start quickly, and continue.
 This is a fantastic cycling route, often used by local clubs for their hill training.
 The beautiful surfaced roads are quiet, and are a joy to ride.